 Federal and state trademark law protects a mark whether or not it is registered.
-It is an infringement for someone else to use the same or a confusingly similar term or design, on the same or closely related goods or services, in the same geographical area or an area of natural expansion.
+It is an infringement for someone else to use the same or a confusingly similar term or design as a mark, on the same or closely related goods or services, in the same geographical area or an area of natural expansion.